Automated Phone Systems for Doctors’ Offices

 Choose a HIPAA Compliant Phone Service Provider

 One of the first questions you should ask a potential telephone provider is whether they are HIPAA compliant.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) required the US Department of Health & Human Services to create security rules for healthcare providers and their business associates to protect medical information.
-Essentially, anyone who holds or transfers health information in electronic form must comply with HIPAA.
+Essentially, anyone who holds or transfers protected health information in electronic form must follow these HIPAA compliance rules.
 This includes your phone service provider.

 Request a Business Associate Agreement (BAA)